 Because any amount shown on line 8 increases or decreases your tax liability, the adjustment must also be included on your Monthly Summary of Federal Tax Liability on Form 943 (line 15) or Form 943-A, Agricultural Employer's Record of Federal Tax Liability.
-For details on how to report adjustments on the Monthly Summary of Federal Tax Liability, see the instructions for line 15 below or the instructions for Form 943-A.
+For details on how to report adjustments on the Monthly Summary of Federal Tax Liability, see the instructions for line 15 below.
+For details on how to report adjustments on Form 943-A (for use by semiweekly depositors only), see the instructions for Form 943-A.